Books

 In this book, I provide a first-of-its-kind introduction to disability theology as a field of study.
 I address key issues relevant to those engaging this area for the first time, including such things as understandings of personhood and well-being, the interpretation of Scripture, doctrines of creation, salvation, and resurrection, and more.

-Forthcoming with T&T Clark.
+Under contract with T&T Clark.

 Desire and Divinization: A Theology of Everyday Asceticism